digitaldeacon/memberhive/README.md

 ## Note
 MH2 is very much in Alpha status. **Help us develop this software!** Drop us an email (tomatosh at gmail com) and become a contributor.
 We'll supply you with the needed information (focus, standards, etc.).

 Also note that Material2 (material design for angular2) is also still under active development.
-Things may change rather quickly there.
+Things may change/ break rather quickly because of it.
 So be patient :)
 ## Introduction
 Memberhive2 is the redevelopment of [Memberhive1](https://github.com/digitaldeacon/memberhive).
-We dropped the nodejs backend for a PHP based one, upgraded to Angular2 (using TypeScript) and swicthed to a RDBMS.
-All this make development quicker and more robust.
+We dropped the nodejs backend for a PHP based one, upgraded to Angular2 (using TypeScript) and switched to a RDBMS (MySQL/MariaDB).
+All this makes development quicker and more robust.

 Memberhive is a **church relationship management system** (CRMS).
-Out focus is facilitating pastoral relationships within small and mid-sized churches.
+Our focus is facilitating pastoral relationships within small and mid-sized churches.

 Check out our [Roadmap](https://github.com/digitaldeacon/memberhive2/wiki/Roadmap) (no dates, see ceveat below).

+## Contribute
+If you care to contribute you should bring some of the following skills to the table:
++ Good experience with Angular development
++ Experience in RDBMS design
++ Ideally also experience with Yii2 (or similar frameworks)
++ Have some sense for SCSS and styling with Material Design

+See also *Dependencies* below.

+## Dependencies
+- Angular2
+- Yii2
+- Typescript2
+- MariaDB/MySQL
+- PHP7
+- Material2

 ## Caveat
 We started with MemberHive in 2015 because it was hard to find a church management system that was multi-lingual, had its focus on relationships, was affordable, had a modern UI and was technologically not outdated.